chihauccisoilconte/chihauccisoilconte.github.io/7barondeatwavebarberini.md

 </p>

 <p>
 For weeks, he vanished into his lab, a place that became both tomb and forge.
 When he emerged, he was no longer Nicolò Merendino.
-He was Baron Deathwave Barberini — the name a stolen mantle from Rome’s old elite, worn like a mockery of the society that spurned him.
+He was <b>Baron Deathwave Barberini</b>  — the name a stolen mantle from Rome’s old elite, worn like a mockery of the society that spurned him.
 Clad in a metal mask inscribed with ancient sigils and a suit powered by sonic energy, he had transformed his beautiful instruments into terrible weapons.
 </p>
 <p>
 His armor throbbed with infrasound pulses that could shatter bones and minds.
 His devices could summon resonance fields that warped reality, echoes of his family's ancient rites.
 The esoteric powers of his bloodline now surged through the amplifiers and transducers he crafted — old magic reborn through new machines.